peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 **Returns:**

 * A list of language tags.
-Returns null if "str" is null or syntactically invalid.
+Returns an empty list if "str" is null or the empty string, or null if "str" syntactically invalid.

 ### GetRangeListWithQuality
     public static List<StringAndQuality> GetRangeListWithQuality​(String str)